Malachi Davis

-Malachi Davis (born September 13, 1977, in Sacramento, California) is a sprinter who competed in the 2004 Summer Olympic Games, representing Great Britain.
-Davis placed 5th in the finals for the 4 × 400 m relay team.
+Malachi John Davis (born September 13, 1977) is a sprinter who competed in the 2004 Summer Olympic Games, representing Great Britain in the finals for the 4 × 400 m relay team.
 He competed in two Olympic events in 2004, and in the World Championships for his relay teams in 2005.
 After the Olympics, Davis and fellow 2004 Gold medalist Joanna Hayes formed Formula Gold, a sports performance company inspired by Olympic training methods and workouts.
 Today, Davis serves as the creative director and CEO for Formula Gold, where he does fitness consultant work for all major sports associations (the MLB, NFL, NBA and ATP) in addition to creating physical education curriculums for school districts throughout the state of California.

 Early life and college

 Davis was born in Sacramento, California and raised in Davis, California.
 The middle of four children, he has two twin sisters and an older brother.
 Davis was first exposed to athletics at the early age of seven.
 Davis's mother entered his brother into a nationwide track meet, the Hershey Invitational, which was recruiting the best athletes from each state to compete.
 Davis accompanied his mother to watch the race, when she told him moments before the competition that she had entered him as well.
 From that first race forward, he competed and won every local track event, even qualifying for the state nationals.

 In high school, Davis held the record in the 400m and 200m, which made him eligible for the state championships.
 From there, he attended Sacramento City College, where he became the state champion in the 400m and 4x4 relay.
 Davis was inducted into the Sacramento City College Hall of Fame in 2017.

 From Sacramento City College, Davis attended the University of California, Los Angeles (UCLA) on a full scholarship, where he became an All-American NCAA champion.
 He competed in the 4 × 400 m relay split, in addition to the 4 × 400 m indoor record teams.
 Today, Davis is featured on UCLA's Wall of Fame at Drake Stadium for his track and field accomplishments.